 Did you realise that your car is literally riding on air?
 The pressure of the air inside your tyres is what supports the entire weight of your car!
 A tyre is a ring shaped covering that fits around your wheel rim.
 It is in constant contact with the road and is made of absorbent materials so it can help absorb shock and provide grip.
-Pneumatic tyres are inflated with air, and the amount of air in a tyre can affect its performance dramatically.
+Pneumatic tyres are inflated with either compressed air or nitrogen gas.
+The amount or volume of the gas (either air or nitrogen) can affect its performance dramatically.

 How much should you inflate your tyres?